-Newbridge House is an 18th century Georgian Mansion with original furnishings about a 15-minute drive from Dublin Airport.
-It is set in 370 acres of beautiful Parkland including a working Farm, an excellent children's Playground, a Café and a range of seasonal events.
+Newbridge House is an 18th century Georgian mansion set in 370 acres of beautiful parkland including a working farm, an excellent children's playground, a café and a range of seasonal events.
 It is a great day out for all ages.

-Built in 1747, Newbridge House and Demesne is the most complete Anglo Irish estate in Ireland.
-The House and estate were purchased from the Cobbe family in 1985 and opened to the public in 1986.
-It won the 2019 Experts' Choice Award.
-It offers something for all ages: 370 acres of gently undulating pastureland, woodland walks, wild flower meadows; the traditional working farm which is a favourite of local children; the ruins of Lanistown Castle; and a deer park.
+Built to the design of James Gibbs in 1747 for the then Archbishop of Dublin, Charles Cobbe, the house and estate opened to the public in 1986.
+Newbridge House won the 2019 Experts' Choice Award and offers something for all ages: 370 acres of gently undulating pastureland, woodland walks, wild flower meadows, the traditional working farm, which is a favourite of local children, the ruins of Lanistown Castle and a deer park.
 At its heart is the fine Georgian house designed by the renowned architect James Gibbs.

 The Red Drawing Room is one of the finest Georgian rooms in Ireland and is home to the best documented 18th century private art collection in the country.
 The Museum of Curiosities (one of the few surviving family museums in Ireland or Britain) and the ornate plasterwork found throughout the house are of particular note.
 A private apartment is still maintained for the family, continuing a line of occupancy unbroken since the 18th century.